tenzir/tenzir/web/docs/setup/deploy/docker.md

 # Docker

-Our Docker image contains a dynamic of VAST build with plugins as shared libraries.
-The system user `vast` runs the VAST executable with limited privileges.
-Database contents go into the volume exposed at `/var/lib/vast`.
+Our Docker image contains a dynamic of Tenzir build with plugins as shared libraries.
+The system user `tenzir` runs the Tenzir executable with limited privileges.
+Database contents go into the volume exposed at `/var/lib/tenzir`.

 Make sure you have the appropriate Docker runtime setup, e.g., [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Docker